Center for Young Children (CYC)

 The CYC operates a :

-At the Center for Young Children, the teachers, who hold degrees in Early Childhood Education or a related field , work with children using the Project Approach to complement their development within seven learning areas: Personal and Social Development, Language and Literacy, Mathematical Thinking, Scientific Thinking, Social Studies, The Arts, and Physical Development.
+At the Center for Young Children, highly-qualified, degreed teachers work with children using the Project Approach to support their development within seven learning areas: personal and social Development, language and literacy, mathematical thinking, scientific thinking, social studies, the arts, and physical development.

 The Curriculum

-The CYC bases its curriculum on both teacher knowledge and what is meaningful for each child.
-Curriculum emerges from a collaboration between teacher direction and children's interests.
+The CYC's curriculum is based on research on how children learn and develop, teacher knowledge of children's individual skills and abilities, family knowledge of children's cultural and linguistic contexts, and what is meaningful for each child.
+Curriculum emerges as a collaborative process between teacher guidance and children's interests.

-Some of the goals of the curriculum are:
+Some of the intellectual goals of the curriculum are:

 Each learning area is considered as teachers set up appropriate materials for exploration and scaffolding of knowledge, as well as in the choice of study topics that allow for first-hand experiences.
 The Center for Young Children's Study Approach is based in theory on the educational philosophy of John Dewey and the Project Approach, a set of teaching strategies that enable teachers to guide children through in-depth studies of real world topics.
 Each study topic is explored for several weeks, giving the children opportunities to ask questions, actively explore hands-on materials, interview experts, reflect on information gained, and share new knowledge with peers.